facebookresearch/DistDepth/README.md

     ``` conda create --name distdepth python=3.8 ```
     ``` conda activate distdepth ```

 2. Install pre-requisite common packages.
 Go to https://pytorch.org/get-started/locally/ and install pytorch that is compatible to your computer.
 We test on pytorch v1.9.0 and cudatoolkit-11.1.
+(The codes should work under other v1.0+ versions)

     ```conda install pytorch==1.9.0 torchvision==0.10.0 torchaudio==0.9.0 cudatoolkit=11.3 -c pytorch -c conda-forge ```